 In order to help ensure the continued safe and reliable operation of the Chevron El Segundo Refinery, Chevron replaced six existing coke drums that were reaching the end of their useful life with new drums of the same size and location within the refinery.

-The coke drums are an important component of the Chevron Refinery, which supplies 20% of all motor vehicle fuels and 40% of the jet fuel consumed in Southern California.
+The coke drums are an important component of the Chevron Refinery, which supplies 20 percent of all motor vehicle fuels and 40 percent of the jet fuel consumed in Southern California.
 The purpose of these changes is to increase reliability of the coke drum operations while taking advantage of more than 40 years of industry advances in coke drum design.

 Safety is Chevron’s number one priority and was strictly maintained throughout the Coke Drum Reliability Project.